alfa-project/alfa-extensions/README.md

 ### ALFA-Monitor

-Open a new terminal and go to your ROS2 workspace.
-Source the enviroment again:
+In your desktop, open a new terminal and go to your ROS2 workspace.
+Source the environment again:

 ```sh
 source ./install/setup.bash